 Use account-based marketing

 Account-based marketing (ABM) is a B2B marketing strategy that targets specific accounts rather than general leads.
-This approach is often used by B2B businesses that sell to other companies, as it allows you to tailor your marketing efforts to the specific needs of each account.
+This approach is often used by B2B businesses that sell to other companies, as it allows you to tailor your marketing and sales efforts to the specific needs of each account.

 ABM can effectively generate leads and close deals, allowing you to focus your resources on high-value accounts.
 However, it requires a good understanding of your target market and ideal customer.